Skip to content

 Lunch today will be at a wonderful local restaurant.

-As a finale, we will visit the Bosniak Institute.
+You can also visit the Bosniak Institute.
 Founded by a wealthy Bosnian intellectual who lived in exile for many years, the institute is partly located in a renovated hammam and serves as a fascinating museum of Bosniak culture and art.
-We will enjoy a private tour of the institute and have a performance of traditional Bosnian Sevdalinka music.
-This evening will be at leisure.

 Hotel: Swissotel Sarajevo